 What do you use to paint with chalk paint?

-Now that you know what you need to paint with chalk paint you might be asking what can you paint with chalk paint?
-Well, I have experience painting furniture and fabric.
-I have used chalk paint on A canvas drop cloth material.
-Check out my DIY drop cloth rug tutorial to see more.
+Now that you know what you need to paint with chalk mineral paint you might be asking what can you paint with chalk paint?
+Well, I have experience painting old furniture, new furniture, books, and fabric.

 Clean Furniture

 Start with cleaning the areas you want to paint.
 If you only want to paint a particular area, as I did, then spray the cleaner on your rag and wipe it on.
+Make sure to clean the entire surface.

 Once you have rubbed the degreaser onto the surface, then use another clean wet rag to wipe off the degreaser.
 Make sure all the residue is gone.